Skip to main content

 -234.534e-46

-// The numbers below may not be represented as JSON number literals:
+The numeric values below may not be represented as JSON number literals:

 // Exponent out of bounds